Best-USA-IPTV-Service-Providers-in-2026/.github/profile/README.md

 ## ⚠️ Disclaimer
 This article is for informational purposes only.
 Users should verify the legality of IPTV services in their region before subscribing.

 ---

+## ❓ FAQ

+### What is IPTV?
+IPTV (Internet Protocol Television) delivers TV content through the internet instead of traditional cable or satellite.

+### Is IPTV legal?
+Legality depends on your country and the service provider.
+Always verify before use.

+### What internet speed is required?
+- HD: 10 Mbps
+- 4K: 25+ Mbps

+### Can I use IPTV on multiple devices?
+Yes, most services support multi-device streaming.

+---